ItaiHammer/link-a-doodle/README.md

 -   **Accountless Service:** No sign-up required to shorten, share, or track your links.
 -   **Modern Animated UI:** Smooth transitions and animations powered by Framer Motion with a modern sleek React power user interface.
+-   **Docker Containerization:** Easily deploy and run the application locally using Docker.

 ---